Painting

 - Painter’s tape

-Use a screwdriver to remove the door handle, lock, and any other hardware on the door.
-This prevents any paint from getting on them and ensures a clean finish.
+Use a screwdriver to remove the door handle, lock, and any hardware.
+This prevents unwanted paint marks on these parts.

 Step 4: Tape the Edges

-Place a drop cloth under the door to protect the floor from any drips or spills.
-This will make cleanup easier later.
+Place drop cloths beneath the door to catch any drips or spills.

 Step 6: Paint the Panels